Saint Mary's College Museum of Art: History

 Gertrude Boyle Kanno, Bust of William Keith, 1904.
 SMCMoA collection.
 Photo by Jim Heaphy.

 The first museum on the Saint Mary's College of California campus was the William Keith Gallery, founded by professor Brother Fidelis Cornelius Braeg in 1934.
 The gallery exhibited an extensive collection of paintings by William Keith, a California landscape artist and friend of John Muir.
 Brother Cornelius wrote a 900-page, two-volume biography of Keith, working closely with the artist's widow, Mary McHenry Keith, a lawyer and social justice advocate known for her work in the women's suffrage and animal rights movements.

 In 1977, the museum reopened as the Hearst Art Gallery, after an expansion funded by the Hearst Art Foundation.
 Exhibitions included ethnographic materials and artwork of California and the American West.

 In 2011, after another expansion, the gallery was renamed Saint Maryʼs College Museum of Art (SMCMoA).
 The renovated museum's inaugural exhibition was The Comprehensive Keith: A Centennial Tribute, marking 100 years since the death of William Keith.

 Collections

-The permanent collection comprises more than 5000 objects, many grouped in special collections.
+The permanent collection comprises more than 5,000 objects, many of which are grouped in special collections.
 Pre-eminent among these is the William Keith Collection, the most comprehensive collection of the artist's work, with over 200 objects, including paintings and archival materials.